Welcome to ACCESS SUCCESS LLC

 2. Standardized tests can’t hurt you; they can only help.
 There are many schools of thought about the importance (or lack thereof) of taking these test: which ones, when, how often?
 Traditionally, students practice their test-taking skills by sitting for the PSAT/NMSQT in their sophomore year, take the PSAT/NMSQT in the fall of their junior year in order to be considered for a National Merit Scholarship, take both the ACT and SAT (often twice) in the spring of their junior year and again (once) in the fall of senior year.

 3. Before making a list of colleges to consider, spend some time thinking of the criteria most important to you (location, size, academic programs, campus environment, co-curricular activities, etc.).
-You can do all of this online where your searches can be saved.
+You can do all of this in Naviance using the Supermatch search engine or online where your searches can be saved.

 4. When you begin putting together your “colleges of interest” list, consider both your college choice criteria and the academic profiles of previously accepted students like GPAs and standardized test scores.
 Keep in mind that (good news) you do not have to be at the top of all the listed ranges, but (bad news) being at the top of every range is no guarantee of acceptance, particularly at the most selective institutions.
 Remember, colleges and universities post statistics that reflect their average student which means plenty of accepted applicants had higher grades/scores and plenty of them had lower grades/scores than the posted average.